Alpha2J/alpha2j.github.io/source/_posts/english/english_speaking_success/2023-04-27--what-is-ielts-and-how-do-you-prepare-for-it.md

 keywords: 'IELTS, Tutorial, Preparing for IELTS'
 ---

+This article is a note base on the video of  "[What is IELTS and How Do You Prepare for it](https://www.youtube.com/watch?v=6-VlNg3n7cg&t=69s)".

+1. What is IELTS:
+2.

+# Questions refered in the video

+1. When do I need to test my English level, and how?

+# Links refered in the video

 This article is the summary based on the video "[What is IELTS and How Do You Prepare for it](https://www.youtube.com/watch?v=6-VlNg3n7cg&t=69s)".
 The video